syabdullah/woocommerce-domain-names/readme.txt

 == Installation ==

 1. Install and activate [WooCommerce](https://wordpress.org/plugins/woocommerce/ plugin.
 Optionally install WooCommerce Subscriptions (recommended).
-2. Download [the latest stable release](https://github.com/magicoli/wc-domain-registration/releases/latest), unzip, rename as wp-content/plugins/wc-domain-registration and go to WP plugins page to activate).
+2. Download [the latest stable release](https://github.com/magicoli/wc-domain-names/releases/latest), unzip, rename as wp-content/plugins/wc-domain-names and go to WP plugins page to activate).
-3. In WooCommerce settings > Domain registration, fill Openprovider credentials and save.
+3. In WooCommerce settings > Domain names, fill Openprovider credentials and save.
 Setup margin, rounding and minimum price on the same page.
 4. Create a product, check "virtual" and "Domain name" in product data options and set the base display price (the actual price will be set for each order)

 == Frequently Asked Questions ==